 The JSDT was founded in 1968 as a voluntary academic association named Dialysis Research Association.
 In 1985, it was renamed the Japanese Society for Dialysis Therapy.
-The society was approved as an incorporated association in 1993 and has subsequently developed into the current JSDT.
-With revision of the corporate forms accompanying the public interest corporation reforms, the JSDT became a general incorporated association on September 3, 2012.
+The society was approved as an incorporated association in 1993.
+Since then, it has grown to become the current JSDT.
+On September 3, 2012, the JSDT became a general incorporated association, in accordance with the revision of the corporate forms accompanying the public interest corporation reforms.

-At present, the JSDT has 17 000 members (including individual, facility, and supporting members) and is one of the major societies in Japan.
-The JSDT academic meetings and annual meetings are known for providing an academic forum that enables approximately 20 000 medical professionals engaged in dialysis therapy in Japan to come together.
-Many participants engage in enthusiastic discussions each year.
-I am honored to serve as the president of such a major society in Japan.
-In particular, the JSDT celebrates the milestone of the 50th anniversary of its foundation as the Dialysis Research Association in 2018, and I think that 2018 is a new starting point for further development of the JSDT towards the future.
+At present, the JSDT has 18 000 members (including individual, facility, and supporting members) and is one of the major academic societies in Japan.
+The JSDT academic meetings and annual meetings are known for providing an academic forum that brings together approximately 20 000 healthcare professionals engaged in dialysis therapy in Japan.
+With these events attended by a large number of participants annually, lively discussions and exchanges take place every year.
+I am greatly honored to serve as the president of such an important academic society in Japan.